 - No one traveler is better than another.
-Although the debate rages on in the travel world, there really is no difference between a tourist and a traveler.
-Accept that everyone has a different style of travel; the most important thing is you are getting out there and experiencing new things.
+Although the debate rages on in the travel world, there really is no difference between a tourist and a traveler

 Photo of traveler courtesy of Steven Lewis

-TopicsTools & Skills , Travel , Business Travel , Travel Mirror by Natalie Jesionka , Cultural Differences , Travel Tips
+TopicsTools & Skills , Travel , Travel Mirror by Natalie Jesionka , Cultural Differences , Travel Tips , Business Travel

 Natalie Jesionka has researched and reported on human rights issues around the world.
 She lectures on human trafficking, gender and conflict, and human rights at Rutgers University.
 When she is not teaching, she is traveling and offering tips on how students and professionals can get the most out of their experiences abroad.
 She also encourages global exploration through her work as Editor of Shatter the Looking Glass, an ethical travel magazine.
 Natalie is a Paul and Daisy Soros Fellow and served as a 2010 Fulbright Scholar in Thailand.More from this Author